utropicmedia/tardigrade-connector-framework/README.md

 # Tardigrade Connector Framework

-The Tardigrade Connector Framework[TCF] is a basic set of utility methods and operations to provide a consisten approach to integrating and orchestrating interactions between data sources, endpoints, and the Tardigrade network.
+The Tardigrade Connector Framework[TCF] is a basic set of utility methods and operations to provide a consistent approach to integrating and orchestrating between data sources, endpoints, and the Tardigrade network.
 Some of the aspects we address are:

   - Buffering/Resource management
   - Abstraction